brymer-meneses/Subaybay/docs/src/functionality-guides/request-management.md

 # Request Management
-This section covers passing requests between members, handling ("removing") discontinued requests, and archiving requests.
+This section covers passing requests between members, handling ("removing") discontinued requests, archiving requests, and editing exiting requests.

 ## Pass to Next
 When there are no issues, a request only moves forward.
 This means that for the most part, the only